willcpope/leaflet-challenge/README.md

    * Included popups that provide additional information about the earthquake when a marker is clicked.

-   * Created a legend that will provide context for your map data.
+   * Created a legend to provide context for map data.